bandprotocol/bandchain-docs-v2/docs/staking/03-undelegate.md

 ### Step 1 — Select the Validator you want to undelegate

-navigate to your account details page. you will see the section of Delegation. then click **Undelegate** on your selected validator
+Navigate to your account details page. you will see the Delegation section. then click **Undelegate** on your selected validator

 ![click undelegate](/img/staking/undelegate_section.png)

-### Step 2 — enter BAND amount
+### Step 2 — Enter BAND amount

 Undelegate pop-up window will be shown. enter BAND amount that you want to undelegate and click **Next**

 ![click undelegate](/img/staking/undelegate_modal.png)

-### Step 3 — check Transaction details
+### Step 3 — Check Transaction details

 check if transaction detail is valid then click **Broadcast**